tschuehly/toddleplayer/README.md

 Now you can choose either if you want to add a local folder by pressing [L] or a spotify playlist by pressing [S]

+then you have to type in the folder you want to associate with the RFID Card
 ```
 file:/music/foldername/
 ```

+To quit you just have to press CTRL + C

 &#169; Thomas Schühly